If you haven’t heard, interview transcription services can really help you hire your next superstar employee! How you ask? Read on!

 It can be difficult to remember how a candidate answered each question from memory or even from your short-hand notes.

 By recording the interview (either audio or audio/video) you can go back and review the job candidate’s answers after the interview is over.
 This can be particularly helpful if you interview two or more candidates on the same day.
 It can be easy to confuse who said what at the end of the day.
-Transcribed interviews allow you accurately assess your candidates.
+Transcribed interviews allow you to accurately assess your candidates.

 Compare Candidate Responses